 July 31: Manchester United vs. Rayo Vallecano, (Old Trafford, Manchester)

 Rajamangala Stadium to Melbourne Cricket Ground: 4,574 miles

 Melbourne Cricket Ground to Optus Stadium: 1,691 miles)

 Optus Stadium to Ullevaal Stadium: 9,928 miles

 Ullevaal Stadium to Old Trafford: 665 miles

 Real Madrid's U.S. tour begins with a showpiece Clasico duel against rivals Barcelona in Las Vegas, before the European champions move on to face Club America and Juventus.
-Kick-off times are yet to be announced but the dates are set.
-Indeed, the only preseason fixture firmly in place in Real's summer schedule is the UEFA Super Cup against Eintracht Frankfurt in Finland on Aug.
+Once they return from their preseason tour, there is also the small matter of the UEFA Super Cup against Europa League winners Eintracht Frankfurt in Finland on Aug.
 10, just two days before LaLiga begins its new season.

 July 23: Real Madrid vs. Barcelona (Allegiant Stadium, Las Vegas)

 July 26: Real Madrid vs. Club America (Oracle Park, San Francisco)